Alexey-Danilchenko/Kodak-DCS-Tools/sources/README.md

 All the tools that I have devised are written in C/C++.
 They range from tools to support reverse engineering Kodak camera firmwares and DSP to the sensor remap and extraction of built in profiles.

-All of the tools come with Microsoft Visual C++ 2017 project files that are designed to be location independent for external dependencies.
-External dependencies (libraries like QT or Libraw) are configured in corresponding .props files for MSVC 2017.
-These files are XML based properties and are easily editable.
+Most of the sources were moved to CMake built system with a few remaining utilities still using Microsoft Visual C++ 2017 project files.
+See appropriate build instruction in relevant source folders for more details.

 The list of all the tools: